Office of the DeKalb County District Attorney

 Safety Measures

-Masks are optional during in-person selection and while completing any Grand Jury responsibilities.
+Masks are optional during selection and while completing any Grand Jury responsibilities.
 If you would like a mask, one will be provided to you.

 Attire